Kent1/quentinloos.be/source/index.markdown

 <div style="border-bottom:1px solid #ddd;"></div>
 <br />

 My name is Quentin, I'm 23 and I'm from Tournai, Belgium.
 I'm currently a second year Master's student in computer science at University of Mons.
-I'm passionated by computers since I'm a child, and I'm particulary interested in networks, security and system administration as well as the design of software tools, complexity of algorithms and data structures.
+I'm passionate by computers since I'm a child, and I'm particulary interested in networks, security and system administration as well as the design of software tools, complexity of algorithms and data structures.
 I am also very interested in free and open source software, and I care about the protection of life privacy on the internet and the importance of decentralized networks.
 Finally, I have other passions like sports and cooking.

 This site includes my projects, my articles & tutorials and my resume.